nicholas-johnson/nicholasjohnson.com/src/pages/posts/annotations-vs-decorators.md

 title: "What's the difference between annotations and decorators in Angular?"
 tags: angular, angular2, javascript, es6
 layout: "../../layouts/BlogPost.astro"
-description: 'Annotations and decorators are two competing and incompatible ways to compile the @ symbols that we often see attached to Angular components.
+description: "Annotations and decorators are two competing and incompatible ways to compile the @ symbols that we often see attached to Angular components.
 Annotations create an annotations array.
 Decorators are functions that receive the decorated object and can make any changes to it they like.
 Traceur gives us annotations.
 TypeScript gives us decorators.
-Angular 2 supports both.'
+Angular 2 supports both."
-date: '2016-02-21'
+date: "2016-02-21"
 ---

 **TL;DR: Annotations and decorators are two competing and incompatible ways to compile the @ symbols that we often see attached to Angular components.
 Annotations create an "annotations" array.
 Decorators are functions that receive the decorated object and can make any changes to it they like.**